Alfredo Arias (theatre producer): Theatrical career

-In 1985 Arias was appointed to direct the Commune Theatre at Aubervilliers on the north side of Paris.
+In 1985 Arias was appointed to direct the Commune Theatre at Aubervilliers in the northern suburbs of Paris.
 Here he spent six years working on the classical repertoire, on contemporary productions and on ironic music hall reinterpretations, ranging across Marivaux, Maeterlinck, Mérimée, Goldoni and others.
 His musical production "Family of Artists" underwent a reprise in Argentina.
 He also collaborated again with his compatriot, Copi, for "The steps of the Sacré-Cœur" ("Les Escaliers du Sacré-Cœur").

-He was invited to produce The Tempest in the Palais des Papes for the Avignon Festival, and the Comédie-Française invited him to stage Schnitzler's La Ronde at the Paris Odéon Theatre.
-In 1992 he began a series of original creations that enabled him to invent a new theatrical language blending dance and music with poetic dialogues.
-Examples include the award winning review "Mortadela" (written in collaboration with René de Ceccatty, with whom he has subsequently written regularly), Folies Bergères reviews Fous des Folies and Faust Argentin and a new staging of "Heartbreak of an English she-cat" ("Peines de cœur d'une chatte anglaise") which won Molière awards for its staging and costumes.
+He was invited to produce The Tempest in the Palais des Papes for the Avignon Festival, and the Comédie-Française invited him to stage Schnitzler's La Ronde at the Odéon Theatre in Paris.
+In 1992, he began a series of original creations that enabled him to invent a new theatrical language, blending dance and music with poetic dialogues.
+Examples include the award-winning review "Mortadela" (written in collaboration with René de Ceccatty, with whom he has subsequently written regularly), Folies Bergère reviews "Fous des Folies" and "Faust Argentin" and a new staging of "Heartbreak of an English she-cat" ("Peines de cœur d'une chatte anglaise") which won Molière awards for its staging and costumes.